- Rhinoplasty Overview

 The Location of Your Surgery

-Dr. Zemmel always calls each patient personally at night to ensure their safety and see how they are feeling.
+Our surgeons always call each patient personally at night to ensure their safety and see how they are feeling.

-Dr. Zemmel at Richmond Aesthetic Surgery performs his procedures in the safest method for his patients.
-He performs rhinoplasty surgery under general anesthesia to minimize discomfort and provide for the safest and best surgical environment.
+Our board-certified plastic surgeon at Richmond Aesthetic Surgery performs procedures in the safest method for patients.
+They perform rhinoplasty surgery under general anesthesia to minimize discomfort and provide for the safest and best surgical environment.

-A rhinoplasty takes Dr. Zemmel about two to three hours to perform.
+A rhinoplasty takes about two to three hours for our surgeons to perform.

 The procedure then includes multiple steps to reshape and configure your nose to the plan you discussed beforehand.
 Different areas will be reshaped, some reduced, and others augmented.
-Dr. Zemmel will tell you the exact plan prior to surgery during your consultation.
+Your surgeon will tell you the exact plan prior to surgery during your consultation.

 Part of rhinoplasty surgery may include readjusting and placing the bony part of the nose back into a straight and more normal direction or width.
 This is the part that may lead to some swelling and bruising around the eyes.
 This is typically done through the same incision as above, but may require very tiny 1-2mm incisions at the edge of the nose.